Sainsbury’s Shares are Sweeter than Nectar

 Just over a year ago I started dabbling in shares via the Freetrade app.
 My trading philosophy is to buy shares in services that I use and claw back some of what I spend almost as discounts or cash back.

-On the Freetrade app it says the Sainsbury’s dividend yield is 5.55%
+On the Freetrade app it says the Sainsbury’s dividend yield is 5.55% (Correct at the original time of writing, Dec 2022 – They’ve dropped to just 4.62% in March 2024)

-You don’t have to be a genius to work that out but you get 11 times better ROI having shares rather than Nectar points.
+You don’t have to be a genius to work that out but you get 10 times better ROI having shares rather than Nectar points.

 So when I spent £30 of Nectar this Christmas that was off the back of spending £6,000 on groceries and fuel.
-The simple maths of shares is that £6,000 worth of Sainsbury’s shares would have earned me a dividend of £330.Thinking alternatively, to have earned £30 to spend in the supermarket I’d have had to have invested only £540.54 in shares.
+The simple maths of shares is that £6,000 worth of Sainsbury’s shares would have earned me a dividend of £330.Thinking alternatively, to have earned £30 to spend in the supermarket I’d have had to have invested only £545.45 in shares.

 As you can see, having shares in Sainsbury’s provides a better return than spending to earn Nectar points.
 That’s not to say you shouldn’t keep collecting your loyalty points, especially if their fuel’s cheap and you can get “triple points” vouchers every so often.
 But if you want £30 at the end of the year to spend on extra seasonal treats, you only have to invest a little over £500 to get that not a whopping £6,000.

-So that’s a decent philosophy – invest in supermarkets, banks, insurance companies, telecoms and energy providers.
+So that’s a decent philosophy – invest in supermarkets, banks, insurance companies, telecoms, and energy providers.
 They always take money from you, so now it’s time to get some back.
 Shareholders are often bemoaned for getting their money when standards and services go down.
-Don’t be a victim, if you can’t beat ‘em, join ‘em.
-And play them at their own game, even though your stakes may be small.
+Don’t be a victim – if you can’t beat ‘em, join ‘em, and play them at their own game, even though your stakes may be small.

 You can download the Freetrade app for free on Android or iOS, but if you want an invite and start your account with £50 in it, we can both get a free share worth between £10 and £100 – just ask me for a referral.